ritesh1191/InterViewCode/README.md

 ## Usage
-1.Open the CodeCast live demo.
+1. Open the CodeCast live demo.
-2.Enter a Room ID or generate a new one.
+2. Enter a Room ID or generate a new one.
-3.Set your username.
+3. Set your username.
-4.Start collaborating with others in the same room.
+4. Start collaborating with others in the same room.

 ## Run Locally